<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 But even with fiberglass, some people have doubts about whether it’s safe for the environment or if fiberglass toxicity is something to be concerned about.

-At River Pools, we specialize in manufacturing fiberglass swimming pools, so we know everything about handling fiberglass and its potential effects on health.
+At River Pools, we specialize in fiberglass swimming pools, so we know everything about handling fiberglass and its potential effects on health.

 Furthermore, it’s our core belief as a company to answer ALL of our customers' questions, even if it’s a sensitive subject.
 This belief has helped us become the most trafficked swimming pool website in the world, and we will continue with these efforts as new subjects and questions come forward.